kgalejandrino/kgalejandrino/README.md

 I'm Kevin Alejandrino and I'm a Front-End Developer based in California.
 I graduated with a Computer Science degree in Fall 2019 at California State University, Sacramento.

 While studying, I really never had a clear goal on what I wanted to do after college.
-And it's not that Computer Science didn't interest me but it's actually the opposite of it.
-I got too excited and explore different areas of Computer Science to game design, forensics and databases.
-However, when I was doing my senior project in my last year of college I fell inlove with the whole development process and that's when I started my developer journey.
-I took a break for about a year after graduation and now that I'm back, I decided to learn the basics of web development again.
+I explored different areas of Computer Science like game design, forensics and databases classes.
+However, when I was doing my senior project I fell inlove with the whole development process and that's when I started my developer journey.
+I took a break for about a year after graduation and beginning of 2021 I decided to learn the basics of web development again.
 I started with the [freeCodeCamp](https://www.freecodecamp.org/) curriculum and over the past few weeks, I've been learning HTML, CSS, JavaScript and React working with small projects on the side.

-🌱 I’m currently working with [devChallenges](https://devchallenges.io/) projects to improve my basic skills on HTML, CSS and JavaScript.
+🌱 I'm currently attending the [Bay Valley Tech](https://www.bayvalleytech.com/about) coding program and learn more about web development and explore Angular, TypeScript and NodeJs.

-🛠️ I'm currently learning [The Complete JavaScript Course 2021](https://www.udemy.com/course/the-complete-javascript-course/) in Udemy.
+🛠️ I'm also reviewing [React - The complete Guide](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) in Udemy by Maximilian Schwarzmuller.

 💞️ If we have the same interest and goals, please don't hesistate to reach me and we can collaborate on some interesting projects and
 &nbsp;&nbsp;&emsp;learn from each other.